FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/deploy_connector.md

     "title": "Deploy a custom protocol connector",
     "linkTitle": "Deploy a custom protocol connector",
     "weight": "110"
-}In order to configure and deploy a Custom Connector implementation into <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server, follow these steps:
+}In order to configure and deploy a Custom Connector implementation into {{< SecureTransport/componentshortname  >}} Server, follow these steps:

 1. After implementing Custom Connector and the User Interface for this connector you should add them to a single jar file.
-For Site SPI version 1.0, you must create a `MANIFEST.MF` file in the jar file that describes the integration points between <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> and the Custom Connector.
+For Site SPI version 1.0, you must create a `MANIFEST.MF` file in the jar file that describes the integration points between {{< SecureTransport/componentshortname >}} and the Custom Connector.
     The `META-INF/MANIFEST.MF` file must be created with the following properties:
     <table>
        <thead>